MaxHuber88/MindReader-Quantum/README.md

 ## Introduction

 Welcome to the MindReader Quantum Mobile App!
-Originally created for the 2023 MIT iQuHack hackathon, this application leverages cutting-edge technology to help healthcare professionals and caregivers detect stages of dementia using MRI images.
-Built with Flask, Expo, React Native, and powered by a Python backend, this app utilizes a Hybrid Model that employs Classical-to-Quantum transfer learning for improved accuracy in dementia classification.
+Originally created for the 2023 MIT iQuHack hackathon, this application leverages quantum-computing technology to help users determine stages of dementia using MRI images.
+Built with Flask, Expo, React Native, and powered by a Python backend, this app utilizes a Hybrid Classification Model that employs Classical-to-Quantum transfer learning for improved accuracy.

 ## Features